onlyhavecans/squirrels.wtf/content/posts/Puppet Config Checks with Jenkins.md

 2. Much much bigger balls than me
 3. Hopefully a whole enterprise security team all over this shit like a hawk.

 You _can_ set up an automated push and hope that everything you or anyone else pushes in master is gold but my recommendation is to test in branches, tag, and then have a human eyes verification on the configs before your push to puppet.
 When you have a bad push to nagios monitoring glitches out.
-When pupped fucks up... well you are running down a bad road at full speed.
+When pupped fucks up… well you are running down a bad road at full speed.